Heydon/inclusive-design-checklist/README.md

 - [ ] Use consistent design patterns
 - [ ] Ensure keyboard focus order matches visual layout
 - [ ] Lazy load large image assets
+- [ ] Translate / spell out acronyms the first time you use them
 - [ ] Do not hijack standard scrolling behavior
 - [ ] Move focus between dialogs and the controls that invoked them
 - [ ] Give all form elements permanently visible labels